Alex Edelman on why you should see 'Just For Us' this summer

 There are affordable Just For Us tickets.

 Edelman wants to find a seat at Just For Us for all types of audiences.
-Regular tickets are priced affordably — and since the Greenwich House is small, every seat is right up close.
-There are also $20 Rush tickets for Just For Us available on TodayTix every performance day.
+Regular tickets begin at $46.
+There are also rush tickets for Just For Us available on TodayTix every performance day.